 Analyzing Player Performance For More Informed Strategies

-Teams and athletes have long used data analytics to analyze player and team performances and use this data to influence their training and strategies.
+Sports teams and performance athletes are using more and more data analytics to analyze player and team performance, using this data to influence training, strategy, recovery and injury prevention.
 With 5G, the amount and variety of data that can be collected is drastically increased, as well as there being new types of data available for analysis.
 For example, collecting data from wearables and using visual recognition algorithms to detect patterns and issue recommendations to coaches in real time.

 Better Real-time Refereeing